 Recommended Rabbit Brush

 All rabbits shed and brushing helps keep the shedding contained.
-Every bunny needs brushing, and longer haired bunnies are going to need it more often to avoid matted hairs and even health issues that can be caused by that excessive shedding in a small space.
+Every bunny needs brushing, and longer-haired bunnies are going to need it more often to avoid matted hairs and even health issues that can be caused by that excessive shedding in a small space.

-However, brushing can become some of your favorite time with your rabbit.
+However, brushing can become some of your favorite times with your rabbit.
 Most rabbits grow to love being brushed and the time that you spend brushing your bunny is some of the best bonding you’ll experience.